Going Wild for Ecosystems

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!

 We then talk about the answers.
-Sometimes, if I have some early finishers, I’ll even have them compare and contrast some of the different ecosystems, such as the freshwater ecosystems to the marine (ocean) ecosystem.
+Sometimes, if I have some early finishers, I’ll even have them compare and contrast different ecosystems, such as freshwater and marine (ocean) ecosystems.

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!

-After talking about ecosystems and the important factors that make up one (abiotic factors, producers, composers, and decomposers), along with their interactions together, we then move into discussing the characteristics of each ecosystem, and the animals and plants that live in it.
-Together, we read articles about each type of ecosystem and its specifics.
-Then, working in partners, students complete the sheets provided to them where they have to list the specific characteristics of that ecosystem, the animals, and the plants.
+After discussing ecosystems and the important factors that make up one (abiotic factors, producers, decomposers, and consumers), along with their interactions, we then move on to the characteristics of each ecosystem and the animals and plants that live in it.
+Together, we read articles about each ecosystem type and its specifics.
+Then, working in pairs, students complete the provided sheets, listing the specific characteristics of the ecosystem, the animals, and the plants.

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!

-Students then color the regional map and label where each ecosystem is approximately located in the world.
+Students then color the regional map and label the approximate locations of each ecosystem around the world.

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!

-Finally, we put them all together and create an accordion booklet to reference later.
+Finally, we put them all together and created an accordion booklet to reference later.

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!

 Speaking of easier: if any of these ideas will make your life easier in the classroom, you can check out my resources for pre-made versions.
-In addition, I also created a money-saving bundle–that’s eight products in one!
-They can be used as stand-alone unit resources, or you can mix and match to make sure your students get the most out of your ecosystem lesson.
+In addition, I created a money-saving bundle — that’s eight products in one!
+They can be used as stand-alone resources, or you can mix and match to ensure your students get the most out of your ecosystem lesson.

 Regardless of whether you have to sneak in content to your science classroom, these ideas are sure to help engage your students while making your job easier.
 After all, that’s what I’m here for!